MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 ![Screen shot of app permission policy](media/app-permission-policies.png)

 > [!NOTE]
 > Users in your organization will automatically get the global policy unless you create and assign a custom policy.
-Org-wide app settings override the global policy and any custom polices that you create and assign to users.
+Org-wide app settings override the global policy and any custom policies that you create and assign to users.

 Say, for example, you want to block all third-party apps and allow specific apps from Microsoft for the HR team in your organization.
 You would create a custom policy named HR App Permission Policy, set it to block and allow the apps that you want, and then assign it to users on the HR team.